Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-nth-child-selector-basics.md

 ## Browser Support for nth-child selectors

-The nth-child selector has really good support and can be used in most of the browsers.
+The nth-child selector has excellent support and can be used in most browsers.
 Don't hesitate to make use of them.

 ![nth-child browser support](https://caniuse.bitsofco.de/static/v1/mdn-css__selectors__nth-child-1603954242177.png)